Types of Business Savings Accounts: Savings vs. Money Market vs. CDs

 Ready to start saving?
 Fantastic!
 But you’ve probably realized that there are several types of deposit accounts out there—and you might not be sure which to pick.
-Should you open a regular savings account?
-A money market account?
-A certificate of deposit (CD)?
+What is the difference between money market and savings accounts, anyway?
+And how does a CD savings account (a certificate of deposit) work?

 Well, the biggest differences between the three come down to flexibility and yield.
 Savings accounts generally have the lowest APY (annual percentage yield), but they’re cheap and easy to open and maintain.
 Money market accounts have a moderate APY, and they offer plenty of ways to access your money.
 And a certificate of deposit usually has the highest APY, but your money is locked up for a long term length.